ubcbraincircuits/whitepaper/source/jupyterhub/index.rst

 ============
 JupyterHub is a multi-user notebook server, allowing multiple users to access a pool of resources for interactive analysis.

-We have collaborated with the Pacific Institute for Mathematical Sciences to deploy an instance of a JupyterHub on Alder, the DMCBH compute cluster, which can be accessed `here <https://jupyter.alder.arc.ubc.ca/>`_.

 Python 3.7.4 (`list of packages <https://github.com/ubcbraincircuits/whitepaper/blob/master/source/jupyterhub/python_packages.txt>`_) and R 3.6.1 (`list of packages <https://github.com/ubcbraincircuits/whitepaper/blob/master/source/jupyterhub/r_packages.txt>`_) kernels are currently installed, with multiple packages already available.

 Benefits and features: